paulineeannn/ADET-SIS/readme.md

 2. Install the required packages:
 - customtkinter
 - sqlite3
-3. Run gui.py to launch the Student Information System:
+3. Run the gui.exe file or the gui.py to launch the Student Information System:

 ### Notes:
 - The database is initially created by executing database.py.
 Subsequent executions are not required unless the database structure needs to be reset.